 We've also become more agile and innovative in response to the dynamic environment stemming from the pandemic, including greater use of technology.
 Enhancements in our digital capabilities and continued deployment of technology-based solutions have assisted greatly with productivity challenges, helping us to keep our communities supported.
-Our online training and education programs have been greatly utilised and ensures access to all our communities.
+Our online training and education programs have been greatly utilised.

 We have stepped up our community and stakeholder engagement activities and we have expanded our interface with key demographics including culturally and linguistically diverse communities.
-The next 12 months will see an increased range of support services to further support priority communities across Tasmania.
+Our diverse communities continue to dominate our national annual fatal drowning toll requiring the need to develop and implement water safety agenda that addresses local need and understanding.
+The next 12 months will see an increased range of support services to further support priority communities.